 Google Lit Trips is a website that fuses Google Earth and literature together into amazing virtual roads trips using locations found within literature.
 Readers from grades K-12 can discover the world while traveling with books.

-Google Earth in 4L Google Earth has become an important tool in the 4L classroom.
+Google Earth has become an important tool in the 4L classroom.
 I have used this tool in many of our classroom travels around Alberta.
 The grade 4 social studies curriculum provides opportunities for students to visit a variety of cities and town in our great province.
 This user-friendly program allows me to digitally mark each location visited by 4L so that we can compare how far we have travelled in relation to Camilla School.
 Google Earth allows teachers to record tours, so we recorded our trip to Drumheller and investigated the landscape up close and at a distance.
 Google Earth will continue to be an integral part of our learning landscape.

 Google Earth, (2009).
 Google Earth.
 Retrieved from http://earth.google.com/